python-can-define-radio/sdr-course/classroom_activities/025-Beginnings.md

 Go to [this page](https://wiki.gnuradio.org/index.php?title=Tutorials).

-Work through the "Your First Flowgraph" tutorial together as a class.
+Work through the "3.
+Your First Flowgraph" tutorial (in upper-left) together as a class.

 There are a few common pitfalls that the instructor will demonstrate: